pinobatch/little-things-nes/bntest/README.md

 support at least 512 KiB of ROM for mappers 7 and 34.

 The PowerPak is a CompactFlash adapter cartridge for the NES.
-It uses authentic NES hardware to play the game but emulates the mapper.
+It emulates the mapper and otherwise uses authentic NES hardware to play the game.
 As of PowerPak mappers 1.34, mapper 7 supports only 256 KiB, and mapper 34 supports only 128 KiB.

 Test instructions
 -----------------